 NEVER trust a company who promises “best in class” customer service.
 We submit support tickets, make phone calls, get on chat and more to test response speed and the competence of the support team on the other end when dealing with common VPN issues.

-12. We Test Compatibility With Routers, Smart TVs, TOR, and Consoles
+12. Test compatibility with routers, TVs, TOR, and consoles

 If your VPN Service isn’t compatible with your gadgets, what’s the point?
 We test multiple different setups for compatibility to help you avoid buying a solution that won’t work on your devices.